-- □ LIDAR is the acronym of Light Detection And Ranging a laser radar in light frequency range. - Although lidar and radar share similar detection principles, large differences exist in the physical processes, the treatment approaches, and the system hardware, due to huge frequency difference of the radiation used in lidar and radar. - ☐ Lidar uses the concept of photons, while radar uses the concept of electromagnetic waves. - ☐ Lidar started in the pre-laser times in 1930s with searchlight beams, and then quickly evolved to modern lidars using nano-second laser pulses.
+- □ LIDAR is the acronym of Light Detection And Ranging a laser radar in light frequency range. - ☐ Although lidar and radar share similar detection principles, large differences exist in the physical processes, the treatment approaches, and the system hardware, due to the huge difference in the frequency of the radiation used. - ☐ Lidar uses the concept of photons, while radar applies the concept of electromagnetic waves. - ☐ Lidar started in the pre-laser times in 1930s with searchlight beams, and then quickly evolved to modern lidars using nano-second laser pulses. - ☐ Lidar development has been and is strongly connected with progress in optical and electronic technology, especially laser technology.
+Lidar has always been both a source and beneficiary of technological innovation.

-History: Searchlight → Modern Lidar
+LIDAR History: Searchlight → Modern Lidar